Peeling the Layers of Emotional Eating

 When people need comfort, they need it now, and food can become a dear friend that just for a moment makes you forget all of your concerns and lessen your anxiety.

-Why does eating feel so good in the moment and then leave you feeling so much worse?
-Emotional eating can be that contradictory.
-Food is tasty and when it’s used to calm down or avoid feelings, it might work in that moment.
+Why does eating feel so good at the moment and then leave you feeling so much worse?
+Emotional eating can be contradictory.
+Food is tasty and when it’s used to calm down or avoid feelings, it might work at that moment.
 You enjoy the food for the time being and disconnect from the source of struggle.
 The immediate sense of gratification and sense of release is what keeps you going back to the fridge and buying foods that “make you feel better”.

 The intention behind the behavior of eating is what leads to emotional eating.
 Eating is not used to relieve hunger, but in response to any kind of feeling, even pleasurable feelings can lead to overeating.
 For example, you eat because you’re feeling good and you don’t want the feeling to stop, you just keep eating.

-Although eating provides a temporary relief, the feelings that you were trying to numb in the first place get worse and guilt, shame, and remorse increase a sense of discomfort that often leads to the pantry where the cycle begins again making you feel stuck and hopeless.
+Although eating provides temporary relief, the feeling that you were trying to numb in the first place gets worse and guilt, shame, and remorse increase a sense of discomfort that often leads to the pantry where the cycle begins again making you feel stuck and hopeless.

 When you approach this process with a non-judgmental attitude and a sense of self-compassion, you’re able to accept wherever you are in the process and embrace new ways to deal with it.
 You are able to be more honest with yourself and become truly aware of your feeling and your intentions to use food.